For details about how I compiled the list and to view numbers 185 – 141, scroll to the bottom of the page.

 139. Delilah (Queen), Innuendo, 1991

-A lightweight slice of Freddie-inspired whimsy.
+A lightweight slice of Freddie-inspired whimsy with a playful synth-led tempo.
 Nice guitar from Brian, especially mimicking the miaow of a cat.
+Sometimes, something seemingly incidental and buried away in the mix just captures the ear – here it’s the piano at 0:25.

 138. You Don’t Fool Me (Queen), Made In Heaven, 1995